LOPR: Latent Occupancy PRediction using Generative Models: Results

 \subsection{Latent Space Analysis}

-The latent space trained in the unsupervised representation learning stage is essential to facilitate accurate predictions within the LOPR framework.
+The latent space trained in the representation learning stage is essential to facilitate accurate predictions.
 If an agent in the observed frames is lost during the encoding phase, the prediction network will have difficulties recovering this information, potentially leading to incorrect forecasting.
 We investigate the reconstruction performance qualitatively and quantitatively.
-As can be seen in \cref{fig:recon}, both the VAE and VAE-GAN training regimes successfully recover the OGMs from their respective low-dimensional representations.
-The main difference between the two approaches is the sharpness of the occupied cells, which is worse for the VAE.
-This observation aligns with prior work that has found GANs to produce sharper outputs than VAEs~\citep{lee2018stochastic}.
-The quantitative results also support this observation as the VAE-GAN achieves a better IS score ($4.28 \pm 1.38$) than the VAE ($5.17 \pm 1.64$) in terms of reconstruction quality.

-We analyze the importance of the style and content latent vectors in the generation process in \cref{fig:random}.
-In both training approaches, we observe a clear division of the representation task between the style and content latent vectors.
-The content latent vector appears to dictate the overall composition of the OGM.
-It contains key information about the presence and locations of agents in the scene, controlling the occluded regions.
-The style latent vector affects the distribution of occupied cells within an object, e.g. car or a wall, changing the appearance of the agents in the scene.

-We further explore the interpretability of our latent space by interpolating between two OGMs within the same scene sequence.
-We observe that the interpolated frames have a similar visual appearance to the ground truth OGMs and capture the motion of the environment.
-In \cref{fig:interpolate}, we visualize a scene from the test set where the interpolation captured the horizontal motion of an agent.
+Our framework successfully recovers each sensor modality's observation from their respective low-dimensional representations as visualized in \cref{fig:reconstruction}.
+We investigate the impact of KL regularization in \cref{tab:kl}.
+We observe that high KL regularization is needed for the L-OGM's VAE-GAN to generate high quality predictions.
+The KL term induces better regularization and smoothness in the learned latent space, resulting in improved generalization.
+We hypothesize that predictions in the latent space will unavoidably incur some inaccuracies, and thus, will not perfectly correspond to the ground truth L-OGM data distribution.
+This better generalization is important when making predictions in the latent space.
+We also report the reconstruction performance of camera and map observations.
+We did not observe significant impact of their regularization on the prediction task.